muellerberndt/mini-agi/README.md

 cp .env_example .env
 ```

-Configure your environment with OpenAI and Pinecone API keys.
+Configure your environment with OpenAI and Pinecone API keys (if using Pinecone) or Postgres connection info (if using postgres) and choose your memory type (not you must have pg_vector installed into the database)

 ## Usage